AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/PayableMintImpl/payablemintimpl.md

     pub price_per_mint: Balance,
 }
 ```
-Do not forget to update mod.rs file with:
+Do not forget to update `mod.rs` file with:
 ```rust
 pub mod types;
 ```
-Since we introduced Data storage we need to add a trait bond.
+Since we introduced data storage we need to add a trait bond.
 ```rust
 impl<T> PayableMint for T
 where